Bomb kills two French soldiers in Mali

-Paris, France, Jan 3 – Two French soldiers were killed when their vehicle hit an improvised explosive device in northeastern Mali on Saturday, just days after three others died in similar fashion.
+Paris, France, Jan 3 – Two French soldiers died when their vehicle hit an improvised explosive device in northeastern Mali on Saturday, just days after three others were killed in similar fashion.

 Their deaths brought to 50 the number of French soldiers killed in the West African nation since France first intervened in 2013 to help drive back jihadist forces, according to army staff.

-President Emmanuel Macron “learnt with great sadness” of the deaths of Sergeant Yvonne Huynh and Brigadier Loic Risser in the Menaka region, his office said in a statement.
+President Emmanuel Macron “learnt with great sadness” of the deaths of sergeant Yvonne Huynh and corporal Loic Risser in the Menaka region, his office said.

-Huynh, aged 33 and mother of a young child, was the first female soldier killed in the Sahel region since the French operation began.
+Huynh, aged 33 and mother of a young child, was the first female soldier killed in since the French operation began in the Sahel region.

 Risser was 24.
 Both were members of a regiment specialising in intelligence work.